steview-d/bookmarks/README.md

 	- Add them to the `Premium` group from the Admin panel by selecting `Users > 'Your User' > Groups > Premium`.
 Once Premium has been added to the `Chosen groups` column, just click `Save`.
 	- Or sign up for Premium using the Premium upgrade form within `Settings > Premium`.
 You can use the Stripe test card details found [here](#upgrade-to-premium-tier).

-Once these steps have been completed, the site will be up and running on your machine.
+Once these steps have been completed, the app will be up and running on your machine.

 ### Deploying To Heroku

 These instructions make the following assumptions

 - The app has been deployed locally, following the above steps, and then pushed to your own GitHub account.
-- Note: The env.py should be added to your .gitignore
+- The env.py should be added to your .gitignore
 - You have created and configured an [AWS S3 Bucket](https://aws.amazon.com/s3/) for serving the media files
 - You have a [Stripe](https://stripe.com) account

 ```
 There should be no reason to create a Procfile or requirements.txt file.
-These files should already be present in the cloned respository.
+These files should already be present in the cloned repository.
 ```

 Once all the above is in place, the instructions below will enable you to deploy to Heroku.

 - Go to [heroku.com](https://heroku.com) and log in or create an account.
 - Add a new app, give it a name, choose a region and click `Create app`.
 - On the dashboard, click the `resources` tab.
-From within the `addons` input field start typing `post` until you can select `Heroku Postgres`, and select it.
+From within the `addons` input field start typing `post` until you can select `Heroku Postgres` and select it.
 - In the plan box that pops up, select `Hobby Dev - Free`, then click `Provision`.
 - Once set up, click the Postgres database, select the `settings` tab and `Database Credentials` heading.
 Make a note of the `URI` value, you will need it later.
 It will start with `postgres://...`
 - Go back to the Dashboard, and from the `Setttings` tab, click the `Reveal Config Vars` button and add the following key / value pairs